adrienZ/zigzag-boilerplate/README.md

 ## What’s Included?

 * ES6, SASS and EJS syntax support.
-* Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
+* Global variables between scss and html.
 * A live development server that warns about common mistakes.
+* Aliases (@) to easily include files, also availble in html and sass.
+* On build, compress images, autoprefix, minify files and cache busting
+* Non obtrusive linter with prettier and ESLint.
-* Out-of-the-box Progressive web app support
+* ~~Out-of-the-box Progressive web app support
 * ~~Easily deploy your app to Github Pages.~~
-* A build script to bundle JS, CSS, and images for production, with hashes.
-* Non obtrusive linter with prettier.
-* Aliases (@) to easily include files.
-* Javascript and sass files are prettyfied on save and on commits
+* ~~Javascript and sass files are prettyfied on save and on commits

 ## Installation